Exploring the Global-to-Local Attention Scheme in Graph Transformers: An Empirical Study: Experiments

 \subsection{Ablation study}

 In this work, we employ the cross-layer information fusion strategy in the implementation of a global-to-local attention scheme.
 To systematically evaluate the contributions of each component, we conduct ablation studies examining (1) the attention scheme variants and (2) the cross-layer fusion strategy independently.
 Although the local-and-global attention scheme is theoretically independent of cross-layer information fusion strategies, empirical evidence suggests that such strategies can enhance its effectiveness.
 Therefore, we empirically validate the influence of the cross-layer information fusion strategy on the local-and-global attention scheme, as well.
 In summary, the experimental modules encompass three attention schemes: global-to-local scheme, local-to-global scheme, and local-and-global scheme, with or without the cross-layer information fusion strategy.
-The performance of each module is evaluated on \textbf{pokec}, with results presented in Figure \ref{ablation_study}.
+The performance of each module is evaluated on \textbf{Peptides-struct} and \textbf{pokec}, with results presented in Figure \ref{ablation_study}.

-Figure \ref{ablation_study} indicates that the cross-layer information fusion strategy employed in this work benefits both the global-to-local and local-to-global attention schemes, whereas it does not enhance the performance of the local-and-global attention scheme, which implies that the sequential output methodology between global layers and local layers is susceptible to information loss and requires corresponding measures to prevent it.
+Figure \ref{ablation_study} indicates that the cross-layer information fusion strategy employed in this work benefits the global-to-local and local-to-global attention schemes, which implies that the sequential output methodology between global layers and local layers is susceptible to information loss and requires corresponding measures to prevent it.
+Since both local-to-global and local-and-global attention schemes are suboptimal and incorporate more misleading semantic information, cross-layer information fusion strategies may fail to yield consistent performance improvements.
 Meanwhile, the global-to-local scheme incorporating a cross-layer information fusion strategy consistently maintains optimal performance, which is likely attributable to the alleviation of the over-globalizing problem in global layers.

 Our findings also align with previous research suggesting that existing attention schemes exhibit inherent limitations \cite{ijcai2023p501}, and the challenges associated with GTs underscore the exploration of novel attention schemes \cite{pmlr-v235-xing24b}.
 Note that this work primarily focuses on demonstrating the feasibility of the global-to-local attention scheme.
 Its optimality remains to be fully investigated, as the expressiveness of attention mechanisms is typically backbone-model-dependent.